timye02/ToDoListApi/README.md

 Run "dotnet run" and then go to "http://localhost:{port}/swagger/index.html" to acces the API.

+Things to add in the future:

   The lists should be outputted in the following format:

     1. asdsa
     2. asdasd
     3. asdsad